 A good bath bomb is like filling your bath up with a crate full of champagne bottles, although without the added expense of actually doing such an extravagant (it’s about £4,000 in one hotel, in case you were wondering).
 Baths are made for relaxation and a bath bomb is a great way to ensure that the stresses of the day just melt away.

 We’re talking about the bath bombs that are normally a small colourful ball that you drop into the bath water and let them do their fizzy magic.
 They make for an even more relaxing bath than just simply going down the bubble bath route; although combining the two does make for a pretty perfect bath time experience.
-A bowl of colourful bath bombs can also be incorporated into part of your bathrooms overall design aesthetic.
+A bowl of colourful bath bombs can also be incorporated into part of your bathroom suites overall design aesthetic.

 Although hardly expensive as champagne, the experience of a bath bomb can come with a pricey price tag attached to it too.
 Lush, purveyor of all things handmade cosmetics, has a good range of bath bombs, but starting at £2.95 each it’s going to end up costing you a lot more than a bottle of bubble bath that has multiple uses in it.
 For the odd luxury though, they’re superb, and some are far better than others.